-Reservation right fees for Sea Cooling Tower - represents amounts receivable from TKSC and KPPC for securing offtake from Sea Cooling Tower owned and operated by the Reporting Entity, to the extent of acquisition cost of Sea Cooling Tower incurred by the Reporting Entity.
+Reservation right fees for Sea Cooling Tower - represents amounts receivable from TKSC and KPPC for securing offtake from Sea Cooling Tower owned and operated by EQUATE, to the extent of acquisition cost of Sea Cooling Tower incurred by EQUATE.
 The deferred income is amortised over the useful life of Sea Cooling Tower, which is 20 years.